 The ultimate recoupment of exploration and evaluation expenditure carried forward is dependent on successful development and commercial exploitation or, alternatively, sale of the respective project areas.

-Details of the consolidated entity's areas of interest are disclosed inside the back cover.
+Details of the consolidated entity's areas of interest are disclosed on page 54.

 Note 11.
 Non-current assets - Plant and equipment